calaldees/teachingWorkshops/teacherEducation/computingAcrossCurriculum.md

 Other Subjects (exploration) (30min)
 --------------

-* Consider Other Subject Curricumms in your context
+* Consider Other Subject Curriculums in your context
 * e.g. [National Curriculum in England: All subjects](https://www.gov.uk/search/guidance-and-regulation?parent=/education/gcse-subject-content-and-requirements&keywords=National%20curriculum%20in%20England&topic=e8f17408-2d81-468f-aad8-7486a05cd0bf&order=relevance)
     * Purpose of study
         * > A high-quality XXX education provides ...
 * What are some of the things the other subjects are aiming for?
-    * Read the opening paragraphs of a range of other subjects
+    * Read the KS3 curriculms for other subjects ('opening paragraphs' (purpose) and 'subject content' sections)
-    * TASK1: Find a collection of quotes to share (15min)
+    * TASK1: Divide and conquer - as a class - divide subjects between you - Write down some tasty quotes/points (15min)
     * TASK2: Relay to group (10min)

 <details>
+<summary>My notes: unfinished</summary>

 TODO
 * Art